 Oh, and don’t forget to keep talking.
 Remember the saying ‘talk is cheap’?
 It conjures up negative connotations, doesn’t it?
 But I say let’s flip that on its head.
 Talk is cheap … and accessible and available to you and your kids.
 So do it and do it often.

 How O’Loan Family Law Can Help

-If you are thinking about separating or have already separated, please get in touch at (02) 9922 2230 or send us an email at email@example.com to discuss your matter in complete confidence.
+If you are thinking about separating or have already separated, please get in touch at 02 9922 2230 or via email by completing the form on this page to discuss your matter in complete confidence.
+Alternatively, If you’d like to book an appointment straight away, head to this link.
 We can advise and guide you to find the right resolution pathway for you and your family.
 O’Loan Family Law offers specialist family law advice, conveniently located in Lavender Bay on Sydney’s North Shore.
 We help separating families find amicable solutions that consider your unique situation so you can move on with your life.
 Our fixed and value pricing service offerings include collaborative practice, assisted DIY separation and what we like to call, the traditional family law pathway.
 We’ve got your back.

 About the Author

 Bron O’Loan is the Founder & Director of O’Loan Family Law and is an expert family lawyer and independent children’s lawyer.
 Bron has worked in Family Law since 2015 and is an experienced litigator and skilful negotiator in all family law matters.
 She is also an experienced speaker and best selling author of The Splits – How to help your kids navigate separation and divorce.

 Connect with Bron on LinkedIn: Bron O’Loan | LinkedIn